keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ---

-* The core of logic
+* Arguments: The core of logic
-* More content!
+* Outline here! %